Business Loan to Buy an Existing Business : Financing Solutions | 7 Park Avenue Financial

 THE SELLER PERSPECTIVE

 The motivation for a business sale often arises from the owner/vendor looking to retire and wanting to leave their business in capable hands.
-They will often consider funding part of the purchase so good long-term incentive structures are in place for all parties.
+They will usually consider funding part of the purchase so good long-term incentive structures are in place for all parties.

 UNDERSTANDING SELLER AND LENDER PARTICIPATION AND MOTIVATIONS